"Jesus had brothers and sisters"

-The New Testament follows this Jewish cultural expression as well.
+The New Testament followed this Jewish cultural tradition as well.
 For example, in Mark 6:17, King Herod's half-brother Philip was called his "brother."
 It reads, "For Herod had sent and seized John, and bound him in prison for the sake of Herodias, his brother Philip’s wife; because he had married her."
 Protestant Scripture scholar Richard Baukham argued in his essay, “The Brothers and Sisters of Jesus: An Epiphanian Response to John Meier” that, if Scripture can call Philip a "brother" instead of a "half-brother," then couldn't Jesus's "brothers" be truly "half-brothers"?

-Beyond the New Testament, Dr. Richard Baukham also points out that the extrabiblical writings do not believe that Jesus's brothers and sisters were children of Mary.
-For in the mid-second century, the three works the Gospel of Peter, the Protoevangelium of James, and The Infancy Gospel of Thomas, “the idea that Jesus’ brothers and sisters were Joseph’s children by a previous marriage is taken entirely for granted,” and “is the only piece of nonbiblical information common to these works.”
-So, the Old Testament, the New Testament, and the writings immediately after the NT all follow the Jewish cultural usage of "brother" and "sister."
+Beyond the New Testament, Dr. Richard Baukham also pointed out that the extrabiblical writings did not believe that Jesus's brothers and sisters were children of Mary.
+For in the mid-second century, there were three works that gave this idea: The Gospel of Peter, The Protoevangelium of James, and The Infancy Gospel of Thomas.
+He said of these works, “The idea that Jesus’ brothers and sisters were Joseph’s children by a previous marriage is taken entirely for granted,” and “is the only piece of nonbiblical information common to these works.”
+So, the Old Testament, the New Testament, and the writings immediately after the NT all followed the Jewish cultural usage of "brother" and "sister."

-Even the founders of the Protestant Reformation, Martin Luther and John Calvin, knew this cultural custom, and that is why they believed in Mary’s perpetual virginity.
+Even the founders of the Protestant Reformation - Martin Luther and John Calvin - knew this cultural custom, and that is why they believed in Mary’s perpetual virginity.
 Luther said, “I am inclined to agree with those who declare that 'brothers' really mean 'cousins' here, for Holy Writ and the Jews always call cousins brothers" (Sermons on John).
 Luther knew this Jewish custom, so why do his Protestant successors deny it?